-Graduates are automatically eligible for access to the Hamilton alumni directory.
-As part of the directory, alumni have access to an e-mail forwarding service.
-Each alumnus can create a email@example.com which will automatically forward e-mail to a personal e-mail account.
+Graduates are eligible for access to a free e-mail forwarding service.
+Each alumnus keeps his/her username and the forwarding address will be firstname.lastname@example.org which will automatically forward e-mail to a personal e-mail account.

 E-mail accounts are continued for Hamilton alumni for three months after graduation, and may be extended by special request to the e-mail administrator.

 Other individuals, upon submission of a request, may be granted access to some, or all, of Hamilton's IT resources by the Vice President for Libraries and Information Technology.
 Generally, such individuals will have some association with the College.
 The terms of access will be stated at the time access is granted.